 For such a skin problem, entrust it only to skin experts who have the knowledge and experience necessary to manage such a troublesome condition.
 In the world of dermatology, West Dermatology has just the staff of specialists you need.
-Get in touch with our dermatology team by filling out our online contact form or call 888-554-8740 to schedule an informative consultation with experienced dermatologists and find out more about psoriasis treatment for better health and a better appearance as soon as possible.
+Get in touch with our dermatology team in Arizona, Nevada, or California by filling out our online contact form or call 888-554-8740 to schedule an informative consultation with experienced dermatologists and find out more about psoriasis treatment for better health and a better appearance as soon as possible.

 Types of Psoriasis

 Although this aggressive skin rash is unsightly, it is not contagious.
 For many people in Arizona, their condition heals and returns periodically over the course of their lives.
 There are several known types of psoriasis, and knowing which one you have makes a psoriasis treatment plan easier to develop.

 Read on to learn more about the types of psoriasis.

 The most common psoriasis type, this is characterized by raised patches of inflamed skin topped by silvery-white scales.
 The most common places that these patches flare up are your scalp, elbows, lower back, and knees.